GM Alderson upbeat about d’Arnaud’s progress

 The Mets’ No. 1 catcher says he no longer lets himself be distracted by rumors about the free-agent market or possible trades.

-D’Arnaud hit .245 for the season but .297 in September, when he had six homers and 19 RBIs.
+D’Arnaud hit .245 last season but .297 in September, when he had six homers and 19 RBIs.

-D’Arnaud is working out in Venice, California.
+D’Arnaud, who will turn 29 on Feb.
+10, is working out in Venice, California.
 He was married in November.
 Fellow Mets catcher Kevin Plawecki, who also had a strong finish to the season, was in the wedding party.
-The Mets also added former Nationals catcher Jose Lobaton, who backed up Matt Wieters.
+The Mets also added former Nationals catcher Jose Lobaton, who backed up Matt Wie ters.

-“He’s a great catcher,’’ d’Arnaud said of the 33-year-old Lobaton.
-“Every time I talk to him when he came up to hit or when I got up and he seems like an amazing person.
+“He’s a great catcher,’’ d’Arnaud said of Lobaton, 33.
+“Every time I talk to him when he came up to hit or when I got up, and he seems like an amazing person.
 I’m glad I’ll be able to see him and work with him.’’

-Some reports suggest the Mets have inquired about Lucroy, who was on their radar in 2016, but he doesn’t seem much of an upgrade after last season, when he totaled only six homers and 40 RBIs for the Rangers and Rockies.
+Some reports suggest the Mets have inquired about Lucroy, who was on their radar in 2016, but he doesn’t seem like much of an upgrade.
+He totaled only six homers and 40 RBIs for the Rangers and Rockies last season.

 D’Arnaud said he no longer pays attention to the free-agent market or trade speculation.